 From looking at the sky at night, you may assume that each star is a distinct point of light.
 However, if you use a telescope to look at a star, you will notice that the light is not a single point; it has been smeared into a disc.
 This effect is due to the Earth’s atmosphere.
 The worse the atmospheric conditions, the bigger this disc becomes.
 We can actually measure how good or bad the effect of the air is.
 We call this value, the ‘seeing’.
 So if we want to measure the amount of light received from the star, we need to account for the smearing to make sure we add up all the light.

 To do this we measure counts across a circle, (known as an aperture) rather than measuring the counts at a single point.
 We must calculate a suitable radius for the size of the aperture.
 If this value is too low, we will not include all the light being collected by the telescope.
 If this value is too high, we might include light from other nearby objects not related to the star.
 This may be a problem when studying objects in a densely populated area of the sky – like a star cluster.

 In an astronomical image, the photons collected from point sources such as stars will follow a distribution of a particular shape known as a Gaussian curve.
 From this curve, a value known as the Full Width Half Maximum can be calculated.
 This gives us the best aperture size to select for our analysis.
 Some software will calculate this value for you.
-However, it can be better to work it out and set this value yourself.
-This will help you to understand the limitations of your analysis.
+However, you can also work it out and set this value yourself.

-Once a value is chosen, it is important to use the same radius for all images in a dataset.
+Once a value is chosen for your apertures, it is important to use the same radius for all images in a dataset.
 For example, if you are studying the same star cluster in two different filters (e.g., B and V), then you should use the same radius for both images.
 This makes sure that you are comparing 'like with like'.
 You should also use the same size radius if you are measuring the same object over time to create a light-curve.